chishxd/diploma-notes/content/index.md

   - homepage
 tags:
 ---
 Welcome to my page dedicated to store all my personal notes for myself and everybody reading it.

 Hope this Site will help everyone!

+This site HEAVILY under development, I am trying to improve as much as possible.

 ## Quick Links
 [[Roadmap for 2nd Unit Test]] <br>